ssvlabs/ssv/docs/specs/NETWORKING.md

 but will be reported asynchronously and scores will be set with application specific scoring upon gossipsub heartbeat.

-Other components will report severity for each of the given scores below, which then will be converted to actual scores according to predefined scale.
+Other components will report validation results, that will be converted to meaningful scores for the publisher of the message.
+Note that the relaying peers won't get a bad score.

-The following scores will be reported if applies:
+The following results can be reported:

-- Late arrival of valid message - `-10 <= s <= -100`
+- `Accept` is the result of a valid message
-- Wrong sequence number - `-25 <= s <= -50`
-- Invalid message signature - `-250 <= s <= -500`
+- `Ignore` is the result in case the validation should be ignored
+- `RejectLow` is the result for invalid message, with low severity (e.g. late message)
+- `RejectMedium` is the result for invalid message, with medium severity (e.g. wrong height)
+- `RejectHigh` is the result for invalid message, with high severity (e.g. invalid signature)

 #### Topic Message Validation